The key functions of the MapSite are briefly described here.

 Next, open the PDF map printout using Adobe Reader.
 Click the eye icon in the left-hand menu of the program to select the information you want to be shown on the map.

-In the MapSite BETA service, you can download free datasets.
+In the MapSite, you can download geospatial data.
 You can access downloadable data in the right-hand side menu.

 Select the product, file format and area.
 After you have made your selections, add the product to the shopping cart.
-In the BETA service, downloadable datasets are free of charge.
+Downloadable datasets are free of charge.
 Go to checkout and enter your contact information.
 An order confirmation will be sent to you by email.
 Open datasets are available through the link in the order confirmation.